Overview

 The more data sources a platform can consolidate, the more complete the picture of customer experience becomes.
 Platforms that rely on a single channel, such as surveys only, tend to miss a significant portion of customer sentiment.

-How customer experience analytics works
+How does customer experience analytics work?

 1